StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 - Use prime modulus of $p = 2^{64} + 13$ with some cleverness
 - Use cheaper non-linear, bijective finalizer

+Their improved DotMix is a great start

+- We're going to see if we can improve it even more...

 ---
 # Improving DotMix further